 The Company may experience business interruptions, expenses and delays relating to COVID-19, which could have a material adverse impact on the Company's business, operating results, financial condition and the market for its securities.
-As at the date of these financial statements, the duration of potential business disruptions and related financial impact of COVID-19 cannot be reasonably estimated.
+As at the date of these Condensed Interim Consolidated Financial Statements, the duration of potential business disruptions and related financial impact of COVID-19 cannot be reasonably estimated.